The inclination of one line to another. One complete revolution equals 360° (degrees) or 2π radians.

 if this is clockwise then the angle is negative

 An informal unit of angle measure equal to 1/6 turn or 60°.
 This comes from the fact that hexagonal nuts have 6 flat sides; to turn the nut one flat is to turn it 1/6 revolution.

-See also: Acute Angle, Angle Bisector, Corresponding Angles, Coterminal Angles, Initial Side, Obtuse Angle, Plane Angle, Protractor, Radian, Reflex Angle, Right Angle, Same Side Exterior Angles, Same Side Interior Angles, Straight Angle, Supplementary Angles, Terminal Side, Vertical Angles, Zero Angle.
+See also: Acute Angle, Angle Bisector, Corresponding Angles, Coterminal Angles, Initial Side, Obtuse Angle, Plane Angle, Protractor, Radian, Reflex Angle, Right Angle, Rise Run, Same Side Exterior Angles, Same Side Interior Angles, Straight Angle, Supplementary Angles, Terminal Side, Vertical Angles, Zero Angle.